sheraadams/Cross-Platform-Game-Engine/README.md

 ## About

-Example of drawing multiple shapes in openGL.
-Controls are added to allow visual customization for development.
+This is an example of drawing multiple shapes in openGL.
+Controls are added to allow visual customization for development so that objects can be translated and scaled with a key input.
+Textures can be switched with a key press through the use of a textures vector.

 Up, down, left, right moves an object that is defined in terms of (xValue, yValue, and zValue).
 T and R change the textures vector index with a key press to allow visual texture scrolling.

+## Variables
+int t = 0;

+int r = 0;

+vector<unsigned int> textures;

+float xValue = -.15004f;

+float yValue = -0.17f;

+float zValue = -0.2f;

+float xx = 0;

+float yy = 0;

+float zz = 0;

 ## Texture Scrolling
-for texture scrolling add:

 glBindTexture(GL_TEXTURE_2D, textures[t]);

-and
+and / or

 glBindTexture(GL_TEXTURE_2D, textures[r]);